Charles Gascoigne

-Charles Gascoigne (1738–1806) was a British industrialist at the beginning of the Industrial Revolution.
-He was a partner and manager of the Carron Company ironworks in its early years, but left in 1786, before the company's success became obvious, to reorganise the production of iron and cannon in Ukraine.
-He remained in Ukraine for 20 years, until his death.
+Charles Gascoigne (1737–1806) was a British industrialist at the beginning of the Industrial Revolution.
+Gascoigne was an architect, mechanic, inventor, businessman and industrialist.
+He spent the final twenty years of his life in the Russian Empire, gaining fame as an engineer-inventor, entrepreneur, and specialist in production.

+Gascoigne is regarded as the founder of the industrial city of Luhansk in eastern Ukraine, in 1795.

 Early life

-Charles Gascoigne was born in 1738 in England.
+Charles Gascoigne was born in 1737 in Great Britain.
 His father was Captain Woodroffe Gascoigne, who was deployed in Scotland after the Battle of Culloden in 1746.
 His mother was Grizel, eldest daughter of Charles Elphinstone, 9th Lord Elphinstone and his wife Elizabeth Primrose.

 Career

-He worked for the British East India Company and as a partner in "Coney and Gascoigne", a firm of drysalters in London.
+Gascoigne worked for the British East India Company and as a partner in "Coney and Gascoigne", a firm of drysalters in London.
 He married Mary, the daughter of Samuel Garbett, at St Martin's, Birmingham, in 1759.
 Garbett was a founding partner in the Carron Company, also founded in 1759, and Gascoigne become a partner in the ironworks in 1765, having been manager of Garbett's nearby turpentine factory, Garbett & Co., since 1763.

 Carron Company

-When he joined the Carron Company only six years after it was founded, and it was still suffering from problems with the quality of its iron.
-Nevertheless, the Board of Ordnance had granted it a lucrative contract to supply armaments to the British armed forces in 1764.
+When Gascoigne joined the Carron Company only six years after it was founded, it was still suffering from problems with the quality of its iron.
+Notwithstanding this, the Board of Ordnance had granted it a lucrative contract to supply armaments to the British armed forces in 1764.
 He became managing partner of the ironworks in 1769, taking over from William Cadell, Jr, the son of William Cadell, another founder of the works.